 Bias Board for TP24/Octal Conversion

 The bias board provides the higher bias voltage necessary to control the higher plate voltage from the TP24 power transformer.
 It is required if you use the TP24 with 6V6, 5881, or 6L6 output tubes.
 It is not required if you use the TP24 with EL84s.
 No drilling required; fits in existing resistor holes.
 Cream board only.
 See the bias board page. $19.

 Re-cap Kit – Blues Junior

 Electrolytic caps don’t last forever.
 They may leak, or the internal resistance (ESR) goes up over time.
 The result is mushy tone, oscillation, “tails” on notes and general lack of punch.
-See herefor what leaks look like.
+See here for what leaks look like.
 Since the basic kit comes with a single 100uF cap, all you need to finish the job is three 22uF caps.
 If, for some reason, you need to recap the entire board, you can also order the kit with one 100uF cap and three 22uF caps.
 You do not need the 100uF cap version if you have ordered the basic kit.
-Two 100uF caps will not fit on the board.
+Two 100uF caps will not fit on the board and are not advised.

 By popular demand!
 This kit replaces your power switch with a heavy-duty Carling progressive switch.
 It has three positions: off, standby, on.
 The kit is plug-and-play; no soldering or cutting of wires.
 See the Standby Switch for Blues Junior page. $20.